-That’s because he and co-owner Michelle Douglass have eschewed expensive purchases and fancy vacations in order to plow every cent they can back into a business that has grown faster than either of them ever imagined.
-By the end of this year, the local brewery already will have maxed out the 10,500-square foot space it moved into barely a year ago – a location the owners originally thought would allow them to grow for the next several years.
+That’s because he and co-owner Michelle Douglass have eschewed expensive purchases and fancy vacations in order to plow every cent back into a business that has grown faster than either of them ever imagined.
+By the end of this year, the local brewery already will have maxed out the 10,500-square foot space it moved into barely a year ago.
+A location the owners originally thought would allow them to grow for the next several years.

 “We’ve pretty much outgrown our brewing facility in the back,” Colby said as he leaned on the wooden bar of the Laughing Dog taproom.
 “By December, it will be completely full of equipment.”

-When the business moved out of its former space – a 4,000-square-foot facility in the Emerald Industrial Park – it shuttled the brewhouse machinery and immense fermenters into a new home on Fontaine Drive with the idea that it would fill up gradually over time.
+When the business moved out of its former space it shuttled the brewhouse machinery and immense fermenters into a new home on Fontaine Drive.
+The idea was that it would fill up gradually over time.
 Now equipped with 15 fermenters that each brew a thousand gallons at a time, Laughing Dog plans to add four more fermenting tanks in the coming weeks, each one standing from floor to ceiling and carrying a 2,000-gallon brewing capacity.

 With the expansion, the brewery will have invested about $200,000 in its growth this year – roughly the same amount of money Colby and Douglass have put back into the business on an annual basis for the past couple of years.